odradev/odradev.github.io/docusaurus/blog/2022-12-12-casper-zk-risc0.md

 we have to start somewhere.

 ## What next
-I think it is a good place to outline Casper ZK goals for moving this forward.
+I think it is a good place to outline possible Casper ZK goals for moving this forward.
 The community should discuss:
 1. Building more examples.
 Risc Zero has a nice battleship game to port over to Casper.
 2. Rethink including floating-point arithmetic.
 The argument for not having